 - How can I save my selling allowance?

 eBay’s selling limits (sometimes called selling allowance) are specific restrictions placed on the number of listings (new) sellers are allowed to post.
 They are designed to grow your business in a manageable way and to ensure that you give your buyers the best service.

-How does eBay count selling limits?
+How does eBay calculate selling limits?

-Selling limits are counted:
+Selling limits are calculated:

 - per each item available on the listing

 - every 30 days for GTC (Good Till Canceled) items.

 Both active and sold listings count towards your monthly limit.